laurelch/hexagon/README.md

 ### Bugs
 Lv.
 1
 - [x] Distance does not reflect third coordinate.
-- [x] While player is moving, the user can still click to interfere the move.
+- [x] While player is moving, the user can still click any cells to interfere the move.
 - [x] The colored hexagon cells are on top of existing enemy cells.
-Workaround: set alpha (transparency) = 0.2.
+Temporary workaround: set alpha (transparency) = 0.2.

 Lv.
 2
-- [ ] irregular shape is not rotated in center
+- [ ] Irregular shape is not rotated with respect to its center.

 ### Utilities
-* Add bach script to convert MOV to GIF.
+* Bach script to convert MOV to GIF: [demo/mov_to_gif.sh](demo/mov_to_gif.sh).